12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Walls and shelters on remote St. Kilda testify to its long habitation.

-Photo by corlaffra/Shutterstock
+Photo by IrenicRhonda/Shutterstock

 St. Kilda, United Kingdom

 Among nearly three dozen U.K. UNESCO sites, St. Kilda is the only mixed cultural-natural site; it’s also one of the most remote.
 Yet this small archipelago off Scotland’s west coast was inhabited for thousands of years.
-(No one lives there now, except for 1 million visiting seabirds and feral sheep.)
+(No one lives there now, except for a million visiting seabirds and feral sheep.)
 The striking landscape results from the islands’ formation by a volcano.
 St. Kilda’s high sea cliffs and sea stacks experience some of the tallest waves and strongest winds in Europe.

 Pat Tompkins has written for Afar about movies, books, art, UNESCO World Heritage sites, and other topics.